Pr1yanshu/GenTran/README.md

-Just Java Sample App
+GenTran
 ===================================

-This app displays an order form for coffee.
-Used in the Udacity Android for Beginners course.
+This app can do simple text to text translations in between a multiple set of languages

 Pre-requisites
 --------------